 Traditional Housing Types Allowed in Most Neighborhoods

 Most cities in Oregon already allow duplexes in certain circumstances.
-But House Bill 2001 requires Oregon's medium-sized cities to allow duplexes in all areas zoned for single-family homes by June 30, 2021.
+But House Bill 2001 requires Oregon's medium-sized cities to allow duplexes on each lot or parcel zoned for residential use that allows for the development of single-family homes by June 30, 2021.

 Additionally, by June 30, 2022, Oregon's large cities (with population over 25,000) and cities in the Portland Metro region, must allow duplexes, triplexes, fourplexes, cottage clusters, and townhouses in residential areas.
 These housing types can be more affordable and meet the housing needs of many younger people, older people, and people who work hard but can’t afford a large, detached house of their own.